 weren’t weighted any differently than their “top of the head” answers to questions such as:

 There was a time limit of 3 seconds for the subjects to answer 63 “moral” and 35 “factual” questions.
 The subjects were asked to express their confidence in the answer during an additional 1-second time frame.
 Answers after these time limits were discarded.

 “Justified our design.
 When no time-out condition was included, 33% of participants realized that their eye movements were influencing the timing of the trial.”

 So the 3-second time frame was imposed to keep the subjects from gaming the experiment.
 The experiment’s time limit of 3 seconds didn’t have anything to do with properly modeling moral decision-making.

-The time period wasn’t the only area I questioned.
+The time period wasn’t the only questionable area.
 The researchers focused on eye gaze as the important homogenous factor influencing the subjects as they made their “moral” choices.

-However, that one person’s eye gaze is not necessarily the same as the next person’s was demonstrated by studies such as:
+However, one person’s eye gaze is not necessarily the same as the next person’s, as demonstrated by studies such as:

 - We pay attention to the present through the windows of perception that we’ve developed from our past

 - Our long-term memory usually selects what we pay closer visual attention to.